 Long-term debt consists of our senior notes that mature on November 13, 2007.
 We expect to repay our senior notes by the maturity date using a combination of drawings under our existing or replacement credit facility, expansion of our credit facility or replacement of the credit facility and the issuance of debt or equity securities.
-Long-term debt excludes our senior discount notes and Series A preferred stock, both of which have been redeemed with the proceeds of the initial public offering in July 2002.
+Long-term debt excludes our senior discount notes and preferred stock, both of which were redeemed in July 2002 following our initial public offering and exercise of the underwriters' over-allotment option.